OmarMiniesy/MiniawyManager/README.md

 > Inside the same directory, add the missing dependancies via `cargo add <dependancy-name>`.

+### KILLING A PROCESS IN THE GUI

+> If the filters and/or searching was used to locate a process to kill it, must close the filter/search tab after finding the process required for the kill button to become interactive.

 # Versions Used At Time of Development

 ```